 We regularly assess markets for external financing opportunities, including debt and equity financing.
 Additional debt or equity financing may not be available when needed or, if available, may not be available on satisfactory terms.
 The health of the credit markets may adversely impact our ability to obtain financing when needed.
 Any downgrades from credit rating agencies such as Moody's or Standard & Poor's may adversely impact our ability to obtain external financing or the terms of such financing.
 Credit agency downgrades or concerns regarding our credit worthiness may impact relationships with our suppliers, who may limit our credit lines.
-Our inability to obtain needed financing or to generate sufficient cash from operations may require us to abandon projects or curtail planned investments in research and development or abandon projects, our products may fail to remain competitive and our business would be materially adversely affected.
+Our inability to obtain needed financing or to generate sufficient cash from operations may require us to abandon projects or curtail planned investments in research and development or other strategic initiatives.
+If we curtail planned investments in research and development or abandon projects, our products may fail to remain competitive and our business would be materially adversely affected.